over-light/proxima/tests/node-docker-setup/readme.md

 The only tools required are git and docker.
 The setup was tested on Linux and Windows 11 with WSL2.

-First get the Proxima repository and checkout the correct testnet branch with these commands:
+First get the Proxima repository and checkout the testnet branch with these commands:

 ```bash
 git clone https://github.com/lunfardo314/proxima.git